ZXJ-DSA/SDSP/README.md

 ## Introduction
-This is the source code of the ICDE 2024 paper "*Scalable Distance Labeling Maintenance and Construction for Dynamic Small-World Networks*" (submitted).
+This is the implementation code of the ICDE 2024 paper "*Scalable Distance Labeling Maintenance and Construction for Dynamic Small-World Networks*" .
 Please refer to the paper for the algorithm details.

 ## Algorithms